js18user/easy-user-management/README.md

 There can be several crypto currency exchanges and the processes must be parallel.

 List and functions of the presented scripts:
-- m8bilance.py  this program to perform a task with cryptocurrency exchange Bilance
-- m8poloniex.py this program to perform a task with cryptocurrency exchange Poloniex

 - main.py       the main program
-- m8_sql_query.py this is a module containing SQL queries in the database
 - requirements.txt no comments
-- m8query.yaml  this is a file with request parameters
-  - tickers - list of tickers
-  - interspace - time in seconds for selecting tickers and storing them in the database
-  - сloud - DB selection sign
-    - False- for debugging localhost
-    - True -  for work, the database is relevant, you can work

 This publication shows how to work with two cryptocurrency exchanges:
 - Binance